Travel Guide

 Hey, and it’s not because it’s my home island.
 It’s just rare to see a place with so much raw beauty these days.

-Sections of this São Miguel guide
+In this São Miguel travel guide

 How To Get to São Miguel, Azores

-Nowadays, you can fly from both mainland Portugal (Porto or Lisbon) and countries like Spain, Canada, United Kingdom and the United States.
+First step is getting there.
+Unless you want a once-in-a-lifetime adventure, the easiest way to get to São Miguel is by plane.
+These days, you can fly from both mainland Portugal (Porto or Lisbon) and countries like Spain, Canada, United Kingdom and the United States.

 I recommend checking the cheapest fares with Skyscanner.